WalletScrutiny/WalletScrutinyCom/_hardware/goochaincitadelle.md

 By August 2, 2019, Goochain's twitter account announced that it would henceforth be known as @blkhub, which pinned a post about an "[open-source bitcoin mining calculator](https://twitter.com/a_ferron/status/1360181210580979718)".

 We could not find a lot of information about the Goochain Citadelle wallet apart from it has a companion [Google Chrome extension](https://chrome.google.com/webstore/detail/goochain-citadelle-wallet/belpokalcjbcjcfggbgmgaiblldgkadn) that allowed the creation of Bitcoin wallets.
-The description of the Chrome extension says that it can interface with a Trezor hardware wallet through a USB.
+The description of the Chrome extension says that it can interface with a Trezor hardware wallet through USB.

 An article from finder.com.au, mentioned that Goochain's operations "wound up" because of [supplier problems](https://www.finder.com.au/a-brief-history-of-cryptocurrency-hardware-wallets).